 1. How did Meals from the Heartland begin?

-In 2008, that small group encouraged more than 12,000 Iowans to come to Hy-Vee Hall in Des Moines where they packaged more than 3 million meals.
-The numbers continued to climb every year, and the world is a better place because of the commitment of our fellow Iowans!
+In 2008, that small group encouraged more than 12,000 Iowans to come to Hy-Vee Hall in Des Moines where they packaged more than 4 million meals.
+The numbers continued to climb every year, and the world is a better place because of the commitment of our caring volunteers!

 2. Is Meals from the Heartland affiliated with a religious organization?

-MftH is not affiliated with any one religious organization, but it is a faith-based organization.
-MftH is an effort that works to bring diverse communities – such as businesses, organizations, schools, churches, individuals and families – together in an effort to provide food to the hungry around the world.
+MftH is not affiliated with any one religious organization, but it is a faith-related organization.
+We work to bring diverse communities — such as businesses, organizations, schools, churches, individuals and families — together in an effort to provide food to the hungry around the world.
+Click here to read our Core Values.

 4. What is in the Meals from the Heartland food package?
 How can it feed 6 people?